hzi-bifo/SDplots/Docker/ReadMeDocker.md

 ### "I want to update the image to the newest version available."
 **Why it happens:** Maybe the pipeline was updated, and you want the newer version.
 **What to do:** If the versions don't differ by their tag, you have to remove your local copy of the image.
-* You need the Image ID to remove the image.
-To find the image and its ID (a 12-character-string), type :
+1. You need the Image ID to remove the image.
+To find the image and its ID (a 12-character-string), type `$docker images`

-	$docker images

-* To remove the image, type
+2. To remove the image, type `$docker rmi -f [IMAGE ID]`
-:

-	$docker rmi -f [IMAGE ID]
-* Run the image as described above.
+2. Run the image as described above.
 When Docker in unable to find the image locally, it will pull it from the repository.

 > **What is a tag?**
 > In the case of `tklingenbifolab/sdplots:beta`, `tklingenbifolab` is the user, `sdplots` is their repository and `beta` is the tag of the image